 Glory of Rome

-The fights to the death of the galdiators aroused the enthusiasm of the public, who could decide the fate of the loser (with thumbs, handkerchiefs or exclamations).
+The fights to the death of the gladiators aroused the enthusiasm of the public, who could decide the fate of the loser (with thumbs, handkerchiefs or exclamations).
 The spectators felt protagonists of a bloody spectacle created for their only enjoyment.
 The gladiators used to be slaves, condemned to death or ruined freemen.
+There were also cases of honour and search for fame.
 The most laureate achieved glory and a comfortable life.

 MOUNT BADON (500 AD)